-(8) If an Affiliate or Subsidiary of my organization has previously received a CMF Award, financial assistance, allocation, or bond guarantee from a CDFI Fund program, can my organization apply for an FY 2021 CMF Award?
+(8) If an Affiliate or Subsidiary of my organization has previously received a CMF Award, financial assistance, allocation, or bond guarantee from a CDFI Fund program, can my organization apply for a CMF Award?
 May the Affiliate or Subsidiary entity that received the prior award apply under these circumstances?

-Prior Recipients (or their Affiliates) of awards, allocations, or bond guarantees from any component of the CDFI Fund's CMF Program, NMTC Program, CDFI Program, BEA Program, BG Program, or any other CDFI Fund program, are generally eligible to apply for awards under the FY 2021 CMF Funding Round, as long as they meet the eligibility criteria outlined in Section 3 of the NOFA.
+Prior Recipients (or their Affiliates) of awards, allocations, or bond guarantees from any component of the CDFI Fund's CMF Program, NMTC Program, CDFI Program, BEA Program, BG Program, SDLP, ERP, or any other CDFI Fund program, are generally eligible to apply for awards under the FY 2023 CMF NOFA, as long as they meet the eligibility criteria outlined in Section 3 of the NOFA.